 Super is one of the truly great Australian stories that’s treated with a level of national disrespect that Rodney would have loved to have made a joke about, if he was still alive to poke fun at us about how many of us virtually ignore our real chance to get rich!

 My ode to the beauty of super, which I know will make me look like an oddball (which, of course, I am, by being a lover of a financial product but it really is a ripper).

-And this week we learnt that super has continued to deliver, even if its beneficiaries don’t fully appreciate or respect it.
+And we have learnt that super has continued to deliver, even if its beneficiaries don’t fully appreciate or respect it.
 This is a national disgrace!